-A lot of you who use No Poo hair washes (clays, honey, water-only, herbs, etc.) have commented that you miss your hair smelling like flowers, but now it can again!
-You can customize your own scent, and you don’t have to subject your body to the irritants or toxins that are associated with commercial fragrances… win-win.
-Here are a few options you can use to make your hair smell delicious, flowery, and wonderful.
+Many readers who follow a no shampoo “No Poo” hair method have commented that they miss their hair smelling like flowers, but it can again!
+We can customize the scent, and we don’t have to subject ourselves to the irritants or toxins that are associated with commercial fragrances… win-win.
+Here are a few options to make hair smell delicious, flowery, and wonderful.
 (Learn more about “no shampoo” hair washing here.)

-Option #1: DIY Easy Essential Oil Spray
+Option #1: DIY Easy Essential Oil Hair Mist Recipe

 - Small bottle with spray nozzle